TigerTurnedLion/knight_moves/README.md

 ## algo:
-1. create square data / obj that reps row and col with link to piece Step 2. place squares into map with keys = col + row Step 3. create knight object that calculates knight moves Step 4. place knight on a square.
+1. create square data / obj that reps row and col with link to piece
+2. place squares into map with keys = col + row
+3. create knight object that calculates knight moves
+4. place knight on a square.
-Step 5. check if map contains squares for possible moves.
-If so, increment count per each square Step 6. return count of squares that exist for moves.
+5. check if map contains squares for possible moves.
+If so, increment count per each square
+6. return count of squares that exist for moves.